Death in Silver: Doc Savage

 Doc's shoes have special soles of soft rubber to make them even more silent than normal rubber soled shoes.

 Several vehicles are used by Doc Savage during Death in Silver.
 From his hidden garage, he drives an "expensive but unostentacious [blue] roadster", carrying a radio tracking device and radio compass (as well as an automatic transmission and almost silent engine), and an armoured truck disguised as a "shabby laundry truck" complete with fake engine noise and artificially bad suspension.

 From his collection stored in the Hidalgo Trading Company warehouse Doc uses a fast, silenced Motorboat, capable of self-righting itself after capsizing with a pop-up gun and tripod.
 The boat is described as being considered by the navy for the basis of "a fleet of light coastal defense speedsters" (similar to an armed Motor life boat in description).
 Last, and also from the warehouse, Doc again uses the Helldiver submarine (first seen in The Polar Treasure, June 1933).
 The Helldiver has many gadgets and experimental devices built into it.
 In this story the principle modifications are a mechanism to release a chemical similar to squid ink, external-viewing television screens and dial-based sonic devices allowing it to successfully navigate through New York harbor, and its traffic, while submerged.

-Ham, Monk & Pat
+Ham, Monk and Pat

 Ham and Monk both have their normal equipment of Super Machine Pistols, firing tranquillising "Mercy Bullets," and bulletproof vests.
 Pat Savage only uses a trick phone that sprays tear gas when spoken into.